A.J. Brown Injury Update: Titans Receiver Returns After Apparently Injuring Ankle

 A.J.
-Brown was able to return after suffering an apparent ankle injury on Sunday, avoiding potentially damaging loss for the Tennessee Titans.
+Brown was able to return to playing football after suffering an apparent ankle injury on Sunday, avoiding a potentially damaging loss for the Tennessee Titans.

-Brown fell to the turf while running a route in the first quarter of the game against the Cleveland Browns, a play that would ultimately result in a touchdown pass to teammate Corey Davis.
+Brown fell to the turf while running a route in the first quarter of the game against the Cleveland Browns, a play that ultimately resulted in a touchdown pass to teammate Corey Davis.
 Medical staff tended to Brown on the field after the score before he was helped to the sidelines.

-Video appeared to show Brown turning his ankle while running his route.
+Video footage appeared to show Brown turning his ankle while running his route.

 #Titans A.J.
 Brown non-contact injury, went to the tent.pic.twitter.com/BiPRlkHYIq